wp-plugins/participants-database/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.2.1 =
+* timestamps can now be displayed in the admin record list
+* added "internal" group tab to control display and export of internal fields

 = 1.2 =
 * added email notifications for record updates